Junovy-Hosting/flux_reconcile/README.md

-# Flux Reconcile Enhanced
+# Flux Enhanced CLI

-A Go-based wrapper around `flux reconcile` that provides:
+A Go-based enhanced CLI for Flux that provides:

 - Real-time Kubernetes event monitoring
 - Colored output with emojis